dangkhoa2703/SignUpBot/README.txt

 password of the HSP TU Dortmund.

-3. Create a normal .txt and add: python ./signUpBot.py and change the end of the created test file to .sh.
-This .sh file must be in

-the same directory of your signUpBot.py file or else it won't run.
-This file is to run the signUpBot.py through cmd.

-4. Create an automate task to automate the program.
+3. Create an automate task to automate the program.
 Search for Task sCheduler on your computer and then create a basic task that

-run the .sh file you just created.
+run the .sh file.
 REMEMBER TO SET THE TRIGGER OF THE TASK CORRECTLY!!!